Bonfanti88/MCMCI/readme.txt

    (e.g. Z0.01.dat or Z0.017.dat)
    So far mcmcI can deal only Johnson-Cousin and Gaia photometric systems
 - Tables of tracks: https://people.sissa.it/~sbressan/CAF09_V1.2S_M36_LT/
+   Please check whether the header of each file starts with a '#', so that the code interpret it as a comment.
+If it is not the case, in each folder containing the files of tracks, run the following command from terminal
+   $ sed -i '1s/^/#/' *.DAT
+   For MacOS users: if the previous command doesn't do the job, run
+   $ sed -i.
+'1s/^/#/' *.DAT
 - EvoZ folder (to be put in the same folder containing Tracks)
 - TracksVel folder (to be put in the same folder containing Tracks)
 - ZAMSdata folder (to be put in the same folder containing Tracks)